 Breaking down in the outback isn’t the same as breaking down in the middle of a city.
 It could be a long time before you are able to get help, so you need to reduce the chances of a breakdown as much as possible and have a backup plan in place if it does happen.
-Give your car a thorough once over, changing the rims and tyres if they need it, checking the brake pads, replacing the battery if you’ve had it a while, and refilling all of the fluids.
+Give your car a thorough once over, changing the rims and tyres if they need it, checking the brake pads, charging or replacing the battery if you’ve had it a while, and refilling all of the fluids (to learn more about charging your battery check out this article).
 If you notice anything out of the ordinary, don’t ignore it because it could turn into a serious problem later on and leave you stranded in the outback.

 Make sure that you have a spare tyre and a well-stocked toolkit as well, so if your car does breakdown, you can get it up and running for long enough to reach the nearest town.

 Pack Your Essentials

 When packing for your trip, there are some extras that you need to take.
 Always bring detailed maps of the area and a compass.
 Firelighters and matches will be a big help if you get stranded too.
 When packing food and water, always overestimate and bring enough for each person for at least two days, even if you don’t plan to be on the road for that long.